 - Wild Rose Turkish Delight – Perhaps not “cookies” in some senses of the word, but Turkish delight is a tasty confection I’d be glad to have in a post-apocalyptic world.
 This recipe includes wild rose hips, rose petals and nuts, which are easy to come by in the wild.
 The cornstarch can be exchanged for a wildcrafted plant starch from other wild roots like cattails.

-- Buckwheat Flour Cookies – These can be made sing wild buckwheat, or buckwheat relatives like yellow dock, or some other wild plant flour.
+- Buckwheat Flour Cookies – These can be made using wild buckwheat, or buckwheat relatives like yellow dock, or some other wild plant flour.
 Again, substituting animal fat for coconut oil and dried fruit for the chocolate.

 Of course, if you’re going to have cookies, you might as well have milk too.
-Try using this almond milk recipe to with most types of wild nuts.
+Try using this almond milk recipe to make with most types of wild nuts.
 Avoid high tannin nuts like walnuts, but hazelnuts, pecans, and even wild sunflower seeds are a good choice for a natural wild foraged seed milk.

 I would love to hear your ideas.
 I’ve mostly written this for my own entertainment, and I know my imagination doesn’t even begin to scratch the surface of all the wild foraged cookie options out there.
 Tell me what you’d use to make wild cookies in the comments below.